 Unless you don’t care about branding and believe your product or service will sell itself, you need a short, easy to remember brand name.
 Once you decided on a brand name, then you need a matching domain name address for your business online.

 Some domain names cost more than others.
 Just like real estate, the prices varies based on many factors such as length, keyword, how easy it is to type, the popularity of the name, and how much user traffic it attracts.
 Very often the price was set based on demand.

-A short, easy to spell, easy to pronounce name is more valuable because it is easy to remember, easy to find, easy to type, easy to search.
-I acquired these domain names because I saw the potential in these names.
+Short, easy to spell, easy to pronounce names are popular because they are easy to remember, easy to find, easy to type, easy to search on Google, and easy to trademark.

 Here are some of the articles related to premium domain names:

 - Why Choosing Premium Domain Names for WordPress Websites?

 - Why are Premium Domain Names So Expensive?